 (1.1) The fair allocation amount in respect of a reference period is the sum of the following amounts:

-1. The amount, if any, by which the estimated [clean energy costs] [clean energy benefits] to be allocated to specified consumers in respect of the reference period exceeds the estimated amount of [the global adjustment] that would be borne by the specified consumers in respect of clean energy costs [in the absence of this Act].
+1. The amount, if any, by which the estimated [clean energy costs] [clean energy benefits] to be allocated to specified consumers in respect of the reference period exceeds the estimated amount of the adjustments provided for under section 25.33 of the Electricity Act, 1998 and the regulations made thereunder] that would be borne by the specified consumers in respect of clean energy costs [in the absence of this Act].
+[NTD: The new proposed language appears in the instrucitons I have been working on anyway.]

 2. An allocable portion of the value of any fair adjustment, determined in accordance with subsection (3).
 [NTD: Item 1 is a $ amount.
-Item 2 is a rate reduction measured in $Mwh]]
+Item 2 is a rate reduction measured in $Mwh]] [NTD: And….Both can be computed.]

 Principles